walkoffcyber/WALKOFF/docs/index.rst

     * *Easy-to-use:* Drag-and-drop workflow editor.
 Sharable apps and workflows
     * *Flexbility:* Deployable on Windows or Linux
     * *Modular:* Plug and play integration of almost anything with easy-to-develop applications
-    * *Visual Analytics:* Send workflow data to custom visual interface dashboards
+    * *Visual Analytics:* Send workflow data to custom visual interface dashboards (and soon to be elasticsearch!)

 .. _deploying-walkoff-label: